ON3VZ/ON3VZ.github.io/_posts/2026-03-23-virtual-fox-hunt.md

 Just like in real ARDF, you get two things: an **audible signal** and a **visual signal strength meter**.
 Rotate until the signal peaks, decide you are lined up correctly, and press **Y** (for *Yes*).
 Your bearing gets plotted on the minimap.

 Move to a different spot.
 Take another bearing.
-Where the two lines cross — **that is where your fox is hiding**.
+Where the two lines cross, **that is where your fox is hiding**.

 ![Bearing lines intersecting on the map](/assets/images/WLD_FOX_Bearing.jpg)